MzeeAlii/flutter-remix-icon/README.md

 ## License

 Remix Icon is licensed under the [Apache License Version 2.0](https://github.com/Remix-Design/remixicon/blob/master/License).
-Feel free to use these icons in your products and distribute them.
-We would be very grateful if you mention "Remix Icon" in your product info, but it's not required.
+Feel free to use these icons in your projects.
+We would be very grateful if you mention the original authors of the icons, i.e. [Remix Icon](https://remixicon.com), and developer of the plugin, i.e [Ali Suleiman](https://twitter.com/MzeeAlii), in your product info, but it's not required.
 The only thing we ask is that these icons are not for sale.